help

 how do trigger words work?

-you set up phrases that end your dictation with a specific action. the default trigger is "execute": say it at the end of your dictation and HeyClanker presses Return after pasting, ending the line or starting a new paragraph depending on the app. the trigger phrase itself is stripped from the transcript. configure them in settings → triggers. three action types: a single key, a key combo (like Cmd+Return), or a literal text insert.
+the default trigger is "execute": say it at the end of your dictation and HeyClanker presses Return after pasting. the trigger phrase is stripped from the transcript. configure them in settings → triggers; full details in the trigger words section above.

 what is the vocabulary list for?